River East Collegiate: Music

-The River East Collegiate Jazz Band (under the direction of Jeff Kula) is an anomaly amongst high school jazz bands.
+The River East Collegiate Jazz Band, under the direction of Les Chalmers, meets twice weekly after school.
+It is considered an anomaly amongst high school jazz bands.
 The REC Jazz Band is a no-cut ensemble (except for rhythm section, which is one to a part.
 However, auxiliary percussion parts are available to those who audition for a rhythm section instrument and don't get the top spot).
-Roughly 50 students are part of this band, performing pieces by such jazz composers as Duke Ellington, Charles Mingus, and Miles Davis at bi-annual school jazz concerts (which are separate from concert band) and the Brandon Jazz Festival.
-Throughout the year, students are not forced to play solos, or have tests.
-However, they are required to fill out eight listening assignments throughout the two semesters.
+Approximately 70 students are part of this band, performing pieces by jazz composers such as Duke Ellington, Charles Mingus, and Miles Davis at bi-annual school jazz concerts (which are often separate from concert band) and the Brandon Jazz Festival.
+Throughout the year, students are not forced to play solos or have tests.
 Enrollment in Jazz Band is worth one credit.